tldraw/tldraw/__tests__/README.md

 While snapshot tests don't assert specific things about a feature's implementation, they will at least help flag changes in other parts of the app that might break the feature.
 For example, if we accidentally made the app start in read only mode, then the snapshot outcome of `CREATED_PAGE` would be different—and the test would fail.

+## I Found a Bug!

+As you write your tests, chances are you'll find some part of the application that just doesn't work the way it should.
+If it's your own code, then go ahead and make your fix.
+If the bug is in code that someone else has written, and if the fix seems complicated, then consider reaching out to the author on [Discord](https://discord.gg/a3H98DGSXS) or on the Github issue for help.

 ## TestUtils

 While you can test every feature in tldraw by sending events to the state, the `TestUtils` class is designed to make certain things easier.
 By convention, I'll refer to an instance of the `TestUtils` class as `tt`.